chamoretto/mysql-client-bindings-rs/README.md

 ## Build

-In order to reproduce build of this library, you need only docker (path `#1`), or you need to install corresponding client libraries, depends on needed features.
+For build, you need to install corresponding client libraries,
+depends on needed features (default path if you choose this crate as a dependency at your `Cargo.toml`), or you need only docker (path `#2`) if you want to build is locally by some reason or in order to reproduce these bindings.

+### #1 Build on host system

+In order to generate bindings on host you need to:

+1. Install bindgen dependencies
+   - `sudo apt-get update && sudo apt-get install llvm-dev libclang-dev clang`
+2. Install needed client libraries
+   - `mysql` - `sudo apt-get install libmysqlclient-dev`
+   - `mariadb` - `sudo apt-get install libmariadb3 libmariadb-dev`

+Then, if you want to just use this crate as a dependency, put in to your `Cargo.toml` and select `mysql` or `mariadb` as a feature.

+If you want to create standalone bindings:
+   - `mysql` - `cargo build --release` (`mysql` is default feature)
+   - `mariadb` - `cargo build --release --no-default-features --features mariadb`

-### #1 Docker
+### #2 Docker

-In order to generate bindings through docker you need to:
+In order to generate standalone bindings through docker you need to:

 1. Install docker
     - Ubuntu: `sudo apt-get update && sudo apt-get install docker.io`